tonytins/cstrs/README.md

 }
 ```

-In The Sims Online, it was required translation were prefixed with numbers enclosed in underscores, known as the ID.
-The IDs were used to locate the right file without having to remember it's name.
-Meanwhile, each translation was split into their respective ``uitext/<languae>.dir`` directories:
+The Sims Online required each translation file be prefixed with a number and underscores, known as the ID, that are located in ``uitext/[language].dir``.
+The IDs were used to locate the file, regardless the name.

 - ``uitext/english.dir/_154_miscstrings.cst``
 - ``uitext/swedish.dir/_154_miscstrings.cst``